py-bootcamp/learn-python-with-tdd/install-python.md

 ```

 ### Python dependencies
-Python's dependecies are managed through [pip](https://packaging.python.org/tutorials/installing-packages/).
+Python's dependencies are managed through [pip](https://packaging.python.org/tutorials/installing-packages/).

-Once you created a new virtual envirmeonet and activated it, we can run
+Once you created a new virtual environment and activated it, we can run

 ```sh
 pip install pytest
 ```

-Pytest is a test runner, and the the only external dependecy we need.
+Pytest is a test runner, and the the only external dependency we need.

 ## Python Editor

 Editors are like ice creams flavors, the choice is really personal and you'll have to find one that fits your need.
-If you don't have one I suggest you to check [VS Codium](https://github.com/VSCodium/vscodium), [VS Code](https://code.visualstudio.com/) or [PyCharm](https://www.jetbrains.com/pycharm/).
+If you don't have one I suggest you to check [VSCodium](https://github.com/VSCodium/vscodium), [VSCode](https://code.visualstudio.com/) or [PyCharm](https://www.jetbrains.com/pycharm/).

-VS Codium and VS Code have a really good Python extension (https://marketplace.visualstudio.com/items?itemName=ms-python.python).
+Both VSCodium and VSCode have a really good Python extension (https://marketplace.visualstudio.com/items?itemName=ms-python.python).

 ## Refactoring and your tooling